willingc/circuitpython/shared-bindings/index.rst

-.. _adafruit-core-modules:
+.. _circuitpython-core-modules:

 Core Modules
 ============

-These core modules are intended to be consistent across ports.
+CircuitPython core modules are intended to be consistent across ports.
 Currently, only the SAMD21 and ESP8266 ports implement these core module.

 .. note:: Exceptions for hardware or limited flash